AnnaBanana1/DATA606/README.md

 # DATA606
 A Repo for Data 606 Projects

-## Phase II Jupyter Notebook is POsted
+## Phase II Jupyter Notebook is Posted

 The detail is included in the attached Jupyter Notebook.
 Some of the data wrangling was done in Linux shell for simplicity.